biopython/biopython.github.io/wiki/SeqRecord.md

 If you didn't already know, the **dir()** function returns a list of all the methods and properties of an object (as strings).
-Those starting underscores in their name are "special" and we'll be ignoring them in this discussion.
+Those starting with underscores in their name are "special" and we'll be ignoring them in this discussion.
 We'll start with the **seq** property:

 ``` python
 >>> print record.seq